KelvinHere/Yoga_Milestone_4/README.md

     - You many need to click 'More' in the Heroku app and select 'Restart all dynos'
     - Click 'Open App'
     - The App should now be running through Heroku

+### Differences - Local and deployed

+- !!!!!!!!!!!
+Code and env vars to switch between dev and deployment

 ## Credits

 - [Colour scheme inspired by icolorpalette](https://icolorpalette.com/palette-by-themes/yoga)